-- Increased frequency and severity of extreme weather events. - More policy measures. - Companies failing to adapt to technological change and the move to a low-carbon economy. - Legal cases against large corporates and governments on their climate-related strategies and emissions. - Emissions-intensive companies may face reputational risk from their inaction and continued contribution to global warming.
+- Increased frequency and severity of extreme weather events. - More policy measures. - Companies failing to adapt to technological change and the move to a low-carbon economy. - Legal cases against large businesses on their climate-related strategies and emissions. - Emissions-intensive companies may face reputational risk from their inaction and continued contribution to global warming.

-- Use of carbon pricing for high-emissions. - Companies will need to manage increased costs against potential reductions in demand. - Shifts in market sentiment and demand patterns, impacting economy and performance of bonds (loans to businesses and governments) and equities (company shares). - Stranded assets within funds that no longer produce income. - Successful legal cases will have financial impact on those involved and may stall policies and projects.
+- Use of carbon pricing for high emissions. - Companies will need to manage increased costs against potential reductions in demand. - Depending on transparency of further policy action, fossil fuel providers may start to see their credit ratings fall, possibly to sub-investment grade, with some impact on global corporate bond funds. - Stranded assets within funds that no longer produce income. - Successful legal cases will have financial impact on those involved and may stall policies and projects.